agile-ts/documentation/docs/Interfaces.md

 #### `allowedTags`

-Sometimes logging can be very confusing, so there are tags which filter logs specifically.
+Sometimes logging can be very confusing, and overwhelming if the console gets spammed with logs that doesn't matter right now.
-Every log that has the active tags will be logged.
-Logs that have no condition are always logged.
+Therefore, tags got created, which filter logs specifically by tags.
 ```ts {2}
 const logger = new Logger({
     allowedTags: ["jeff"]